 Training and Degrees: I received my bachelors in science in Marketing from Clemson University.
 While at Clemson I worked as an assistant football chaplain and was in charge of athlete mentoring and team bible studies.
 After several years working with college athletes I decided to pursue a Master degree in Counseling Psychology from The Seattle School of Theology and Psychology.
 While earning my degree I worked with men struggling with addiction, trauma, and abuse at Seattle’s Union Gospel Mission.
 After completing my degree and clinical internship in 2013 I opened my private practice and began working at Opal: Food and Body Wisdom, an eating disorder treatment facility in the U-District.
 At Opal, I helped clients understand and transform their relationship to movement, exercise, and sports and began creating an integrative movement and body psychotherapy.
 In 2016 I moved into full-time private practice and became a W.I.T.S Certified Personal Trainer to supplement my work with the body and movement.
+In 2018 I finished a trauma certification in EMDR (Eye Movement Desensitization and Reprocessing).
 All these experiences have deeply shaped my understanding of the complex and diverse challenges that each of my clients are hoping to address.
 I am a Licensed Mental Health Counselor (LH 60604834) and am a registered service provider in the state of Washington.

 Therapeutic Approach: Over the years, I’ve experienced psychotherapy as a means to heal and change a variety of ills in body and mind.
 We are complex beings whose health and well-being are deeply interconnected and intertwined.
 Although our mental life is extraordinarily important to analyze, it is only one part of a larger system that we will explore together.
 A transformative psychotherapy includes the whole self: mind, body, and spirit.